Bewinxed/thikra/Plan.md

 ## Critical Notes for Implementation

 1. **No Hardcoding**: Emotions, traits, states are all discovered dynamically
-2. **Graph in PostgreSQL**: Use recursive CTEs and associations table for graph queries
+2. **PostgreSQL-Optimized Graph**: Bidirectional associations with O(n) incremental processing
+3. **Database-Layer Temporal Logic**: Use PostgreSQL INTERVAL/EXTRACT vs app-layer calculations
+4. **Proper Validation**: Fail fast on invalid data rather than coalescing/masking issues
-3. **Agentic RAG**: Multiple retrieval passes with reflection - not single-pass
+5. **Agentic RAG**: Multiple retrieval passes with reflection - not single-pass
-4. **Memory Associations**: Critical for the "flow" of consciousness
+6. **Memory Associations**: Critical for the "flow" of consciousness with consistent ordering
-5. **State Tracking**: Any state mentioned by LLM gets auto-created and tracked
+7. **State Tracking**: Any state mentioned by LLM gets auto-created and tracked
-6. **No Sanitization**: Preserve raw content, especially intimate memories
+8. **No Sanitization**: Preserve raw content, especially intimate memories
-7. **Flexible Schema**: Use JSON fields where needed for extensibility
+9. **Flexible Schema**: Use JSON fields where needed for extensibility
-8. **LLM Integration**: Use calling LLM or Anthropic's services for processing
+10. **LLM Integration**: Use calling LLM or Anthropic's services for processing

 ## Database Indexes to Create